aalhendi/angry-pufferfish/design-decisions.md

   - decoupled & simple but no guaranteed delivery is a no-go for anything financial
 - Event notification
   - emit (scream) events when state changes. other services react if they care
-  - also simple and easy debugging but no history for changes
+  - also simple and easy debugging but no history for changes, also no guaranteed delivery
 - Event Sourcing
   - all changes are immutable events, can rebuild state via replays
   - this would probably be ideal. nice audit trails.
+  - failures will be on same MS, so we just roll back DB and log the error. send it to DLQ
+  - idempotent events. or use sets rather than path
 - CQRS
   - split read/write models
   - probably overkill for demo. perf here is unmatched.